 Senior Leadership Team

-The trust’s senior leadership team is the Chief Executive Officer, the Executive Headteacher/Headteacher/Head of School for each school, the Trust’s Business Director and School Improvement Lead.
+The trust’s senior leadership team is the Chief Executive Officer, the Executive Headteacher/Headteacher/Head of School for each school, the Trust’s Business Director, Director of School Improvement and School Improvement Lead.

 Liz West (CEO - Wimborne Academy Trust)

 Liz is CEO of Wimborne Academy Trust.
 She was previously Headteacher at St John’s First School from 2008 (Ofsted Outstanding July 2009, SIAMS Outstanding June 2014).

-From it's inception until May 2019, Liz was Strategic Lead for Wimborne Teaching School (WTS) which supports schools requiring improvement, NQTs, those on initial teacher training and teachers requiring specific professional development support across Dorset, Poole and Bournemouth Together with WTS operational and programme leads, she ensures the Teaching School offers a relevant, bespoke service with the aim of enhancing education across Dorset and beyond.
+From it's inception until May 2019, Liz was Strategic Lead for Wimborne Teaching School (WTS) supporting schools requiring improvement, NQTs, those on initial teacher training and teachers requiring specific professional development support across Dorset, Poole and Bournemouth.

-Liz currently chairs the Dorset School Improvement Board consisting of local Teaching Schools, Dorset Local Authority, RSC, the Diocese, phase association representatives and MAT CEOs with a focus on leading on outcome based work around school improvement within Dorset.
+Liz currently chairs the Dorset School Improvement Board consisting of local Teaching Schools, Dorset Local Authority, RSC, Diocese, phase association representatives and MAT CEOs with a focus on leading on outcome based work around school improvement within Dorset.
 Linked to this is the key role she plays in collaborative working with colleagues within the South West teaching school arena focusing on increasing standards across the region in the medium term via the Department for Education’s Strategic School Improvement Fund.

 Liz was also recently appointed to the Regional Education Partnership Board (previously SRIB) as a sub region MAT CEO Representative.
 The main role of this group is to oversee, shape, and inform the Team South West Regional Delivery Plan.
 The Team South West Regional Delivery Plan seeks to provide strategic coherence, through a single South West improvement plan that enables system leaders to collaborate effectively in a self-improving system.
 The core goal being that of improving outcomes at regional, school and classroom level.